top of page

 I could not be prouder to be an American, and there is no one I would rather have in a foxhole with me than my fellow Americans.

 Democracy is not always easy.
 It’s not always easy to live in what is – by far – the most diverse country on the planet.
-It’s not always easy to navigate a place that has over 340 million people of multiple races, ethnicities and religions.
+It’s not always easy to navigate a place that has almost 350 million people of multiple races, ethnicities and religions.
 It’s not always easy to live in a place where many people have opposite political views.
 But yet we do it.
 And most of the time we do it amazingly well.

 The United States of America is not some flimsy, delicate country, and Americans are far from fragile.
 We come from a long line of survivors who have overcome unfathomable atrocities, from the horror of slavery to brothers fighting brothers in the Civil War.

-We laid a telegraph cable from North America to Europe and built the Panama Canal.
-We mapped the human genome and invented the steamboat, cotton gin, light bulb, electric motor, telephone, airplane, computer, video games, mobile phones, space shuttle, and the Internet.
+We invented the steamboat, cotton gin, light bulb, electric motor, telephone, refrigeration, air conditioning, the airplane, the Model T, television, typewriters, Kodiak cameras, microwaves, the dishwasher, personal computers, electric guitars, blue jeans, 3D printing, video games, smartphones, the space shuttle, email and the Internet.
 We were first in flight and the first to the moon.

-…. and never forget what compassionate, supportive Americans have achieved around the world.
 We are the people who initiated the Lend-Lease policy – which helped defeat Germany, Japan and Italy in World War II by providing weapons, food, oil, and other supplies to the United Kingdom, China, the Soviet Union and France – and enacted the Marshall Plan, enabling Europe to rebuild after years of devastating war.

-We are the people who liberated concentration camps.
-We greatly advanced human rights around the world, created the United Nations, prevented a global nuclear war, and stopped communism in its tracks.
-We steadfastly fought HIV in developing countries, providing millions of people antiviral drugs and preventing hundreds of thousands of precious babies from being infected with HIV at birth.
+We liberated concentration camps, greatly advanced human rights around the world, prevented a nuclear war, and stopped communism in its tracks.
+We steadfastly fought HIV/AIDS in developing countries, providing millions of people antiviral drugs and preventing hundreds of thousands of precious babies from being infected with HIV at birth.

 This is who we are, America.
 We are the United States of America, and we are wonderful people!
 But the best thing we do as Americans – even when things look messy and at times unsalvageable – is grow and get better.
-Okay, so maybe at times it’s more like two steps forward, one step backward, but we ALWAYS GET BETTER.
+Okay, so maybe at times it’s more like two steps forward, one step backward, BUT WE ALWAYS GET BETTER.

 Are we there yet?
 Of course not.
 But it’s not about the finish line.
 It’s about the rocky, sometimes chaotic journey.
 Regardless of who is in the Oval Office or in the seats of Congress, Americans will prevail – not because of our leaders, but despite them.